M66B/FairEmail/docs/FAQ-zh-rCN.md

 1. Fetch message headers
 1. Fetch message text and attachments

 Directly after the first step new messages will be notified.
 However, only until after the second step the message text will be available.
-Directly after the first step new messages will be notified.
-However, only until after the second step the message text will be available.
 FairEmail updates exiting notifications with a preview of the message text, but unfortunately wearable notifications cannot be updated.

+Since there is no guarantee that a message text will always be fetched directly after a message header, it is not possible to guarantee that a new message notification with a preview text will always be sent to a wearable.

 If you think this is good enough, you can enable the notification option *Only send notifications with a message preview to wearables* and if this does not work, you can try to enable the notification option *Show notifications with a preview text only*.

-If you want to have the full message text sent to your wearable, you can enable the notification option *Preview all text*.
-Note that some wearables are known to crash with this option enabled.

 If you want to have the full message text sent to your wearable, you can enable the notification option *Preview all text*.
 Note that some wearables are known to crash with this option enabled.